This post may contain affiliate links. Please read our disclosure policy.

-- Add the second tablespoon of bacon fat and butter back into the pan and sauté onions and garlic until the onions are translucent, about 3-4 minutes.
+- Add the second tablespoon of bacon fat and butter into the pan and sauté onions and garlic until the onions are translucent, about 3-4 minutes.

 - Add mushrooms and their liquid back into the pan with the onions, add the sherry and cook for one minute scraping any bits from the bottom.

-- Add cooked chicken and bacon back to sauce and stir.
+- Add cooked chicken and bacon back to sauce, turn heat to low to medium heat and stir.

-- Add cooked fettuccini and cook over low to medium heat for 1-2 minutes to blend flavors.
+- Add cooked fettuccine and cook for 1-2 minutes to blend flavors.
 If the dish is too thick, add a little pasta water until desired consistency is achieved.

 - Serve with fresh parsley sprinkled over individual servings.